andaze/hugo-jobs/content/applicationrequirements/consultant/_index.en.md

 - Professional certifications for related products
 - Familiarity with the Microsoft product suite（Example：Visual Studio、PowerBI、office365、SQL Server、DevOps, etc.）

-#### Who we are looking for
+#### Ideal candidates

-- Ability to recognize and respect others and each other
+- Ability to recognize and respect each other
-- Ability to work autonomously on projects
+- Ability to autonomously proceed with the project
-- Ability to analyze business operations based on logic, insight, and proposals
+- Logic-based business analysis, insight and proposal capabilities
 - Curiosity, honesty and flexibility to try new things
-- Client-focused, long-term success orientation
+- Orientation to aim for long term success from the client’s point of view

 #### Workplace and working hours
+Workplace: Expert Office 2F, 2-10-3 Kojimachi, Chiyoda-ku, Tokyo 102-0083, Japan
 - Full flexible system
-- Percentage of employees who go to work or travel: Less than 25
+- Percentage of employees who go to work or business trips: Less than 25%

+#### Treatment

+- Annual salary system: consult the amount by interview
+- Allowance: Social insurance included
+- Welfare: free drink

 #### Recruitment Background